-Debt and related expenses were \$25.9 million, \$39.0 million and \$47.0 million in 2022, 2021 and 2020, respectively.
+Debt and related expenses were \$30.8 million, \$25.9 million, and \$39.0 million in 2023, 2022 and 2021, respectively.
+The increase of \$4.9 million in 2023 over 2022 was due primarily to a decrease in bond premium amortization and higher interest expense on revolving credit agreements because of higher interest rates.
 The decrease of \$13.1 million in 2022 from 2021 was due primarily to lower interest expense on revenue bonds and an increase in bond amortization, which was partially offset by higher interest expense on revolving credit agreements because of higher interest rates.
-The decrease of \$8.0 million in 2021 from 2020 was due primarily to a reduction in interest expense from lower interest rates, a reduction in average debt outstanding and the use of operating funds instead of debt for nuclear fuel purchases.

-Increase in Net Position
+Change in Net Position

-The increase in net position was \$81.0 million, \$133.1 million and \$95.9 million in 2022, 2021 and 2020, respectively.
+The change in net position was \$52.1 million, \$81.0 million, and \$133.1 million in 2023, 2022 and 2021, respectively.
+The change in net position in 2023 decreased \$28.9 million from 2022 due primarily to a reduction in revenues to establish a \$69.3 million regulatory liability for Cooper Nuclear Station costs, including costs for debt retirement or unrecovered nuclear fuel costs in inventory or in the core.
+Other decreases in changes in net position in 2023 from 2022 were due to lower bond premium amortization and capitalized interest.
+These decreases in changes in net position were partially offset by investment gains due to improved market conditions, higher amounts for allowances for funds used for construction, and higher rate collections for principal payments and construction from revenue.
 The change in net position in 2022 decreased \$52.1 million from 2021 due primarily to lower rate collections for principal payments for debt service and construction from revenue, amortization of the regulatory asset for OPEB, and investment losses due to adverse market conditions, which were partially offset by higher bond premium amortization.
-The change in net position in 2021 as compared to 2020 increased \$37.2 million and was due primarily to an increase in revenues for principal payments for debt service and construction from revenue.